RadionovRoman0362/pyhackrf2-tx/README.md

-# pyhackrf2
+# pyhackrf3

-A Python wrappper for libhackrf rewritten.
+A Python wrappper for libhackrf rewritten (again).

 # Description